 Time flies!
 Back in 2014 we launched our first VPN website for the Dutch market.
 What started as a simple Dutch blog site with reviews of VPN providers, has now grown into a leading range of international VPN websites covering all aspects of online privacy, cyber security and internet freedom.

-We find it very important to write about these subjects, because the world around us is rapidly evolving.
-Today’s internet offers almost unlimited possibilities and opportunities, but at the same time it carries risks.
-Especially since VPN and cyber security are rather technical and difficult subjects for many people, we try to explain these subjects in the most accessible and simple way possible, so that everyone can understand.
+We believe it’s very important to write about these subjects, because the world around us is rapidly evolving.
+Today’s internet offers almost unlimited possibilities and opportunities, but at the same time it comes with risks.
+VPNs and cyber security are topics that many people believe are very technical and difficult.
+That’s why we try to explain these subjects in the most accessible and simple way possible, so that everyone will be able to understand.

-There is a small, dedicated team of cyber security and privacy professionals behind VPNoverview.com.
+A small, dedicated team of cybersecurity and privacy professionals work on VPNoverview.com on the daily.
 Our main office is in The Netherlands, although we also have people working remotely from all over the world.
-Below we will introduce some of our team members in more detail.
+Below we’ll introduce the core of our team in more detail.

 Allow me to introduce myself.
 My name is David Janssen, and I was born and raised in The Netherlands.
-In past years I spent a lot of time abroad, working for the United Nations (World Bank), various governments, consultancy firms and NGOs.
-Today I’m the chief editor at VPNoverview.com and it’s my mission to ensure that quality research and articles continue to appear on the website.
+Over the past years I’ve spent a lot of time abroad, working for the United Nations (World Bank), various governments, consultancy firms and NGOs.
+Currently, I’m the chief editor of VPNoverview.com and it’s my mission to ensure that quality research and articles continue to appear on the website.

-I’m a geek interested in VPNs, online privacy and cyber security.
-Besides that I’m also a healthcare professional.
-There is an interesting interaction between data security, privacy and healthcare.
-Think of ransomware attacks which are increasingly affecting hospitals and healthcare institutions.
-Or data breaches where patient data of thousands of people are leaked.
-I’m convinced many more similar incidents will occur in coming years, all over the world, which is something we should strive to combat on both a societal and political level.
+I’m a geek who’s interested in VPNs, online privacy and cyber security.
+Besides that, I’m also a healthcare professional.
+I’ve found that there’s an interesting interaction between data security, privacy and healthcare.
+Think of ransomware attacks that increasingly affect hospitals and healthcare institutions or data breaches in which patient data of thousands of people were leaked.
+I’m convinced many more similar incidents will occur in the coming years, all over the world, which is something we should strive to combat on both a societal and political level.

 If you want to know more about me, you can have a look at my LinkedIn page.
-And if you want to get in touch, you can reach me by email, at firstname.lastname@example.org
+Want to get in touch?
+You can reach me by email at firstname.lastname@example.org.

-Tove is a copywriter and translator who mainly writes news articles for VPNoverview.com.
-She likes to write about the latest developments in the privacy debate.
-Within the themes of cyber security and privacy, she is primarily interested in the political implications of the ever-increasing influence of the internet.
+My name is Tove and I’m a copywriter and translator.
+I mainly write news articles for VPNoverview.com.
+I especially like to dive into the latest developments in the privacy debate.
+Within the themes of cybersecurity and privacy, I’m primarily interested in the political implications of the ever-increasing influence of the internet.

-Tove is very interested in topics such as censorship and internet freedom.
-She also takes care of our social media accounts to make sure important information and findings are distributed properly for the world to see.
+I’m very interested in topics such as censorship and internet freedom.
+I also take care of VPNoverview’s social media accounts to make sure important information and findings are distributed properly for the world to see.

-Barnt joined the VPNoverview team in July 2019.
-He is mainly concerned with writing content for the website and following the latest developments in the field of the internet in a geopolitical context.
-Barnt has a very broad field of interest.
-He has studied international relations and American Studies (with a good dose of history and political science).
+My name is Barnt and I joined the VPNoverview team in July 2019.
+I’m mainly concerned with writing content for the website, analyzing the state of online anonymity and following the latest cyber developments in a geopolitical context.
+I also have a very broad field of interest.
+I’ve studied international relations and American Studies (with a hefty dose of history and political science).

-After a two-year Master’s degree in the United States, Barnt is back in The Netherlands to turn work in the field he loves: cyber security and privacy.
-The internet as a playing field between different countries also appeals to his imagination.
-Global censorship of the internet is one of Barnt’s favorite topics.
-In addition, he expects to see many developments in the coming years in terms of AI (Artificial Intelligence) and European legislation regarding the internet.
+After a two-year Master’s degree in the United States, I’m back in The Netherlands to work in the field I love: cyber security and privacy.
+The internet as a playing field between different countries also appeals to my imagination.
+Global censorship of the internet is one of my favorite topics.
+In addition, I expect to see many developments in the coming years in terms of AI (Artificial Intelligence) and European legislation regarding the internet.

-You can find more information about Barnt on his LinkedIn page.
+You can find more information about me on my LinkedIn page.

-Susan has worked in the IT security sector since the early nineties; working across diverse sectors such as file encryption, digital rights management, digital signing, and online identity.
-Her mantra is that security is about human beings as much as it is about technology.
+I’m Susan and I’ve worked in the IT security sector since the early nineties, working across diverse sectors such as file encryption, digital rights management, digital signing, and online identity.
+My mantra is that security is about human beings as much as it is about technology.

-For VPNoverview.com Susan covers topic related to cyber security and privacy for businesses.
+For VPNoverview.com, I cover topics related to cybersecurity and privacy for businesses.
 What digital threats do companies face in this day and era, and how can they shield themselves from harm?
-Susan will tell you all about it.
+I will tell you all about it.

-Apart from her contributions to VPNoverview, she is also head of R&D at Avoco Secure.
-You find more on Susan on her LinkedIn page.
+Apart from my contributions to VPNoverview, I’m also head of R&D at Avoco Secure.
+You can find out more about me on my LinkedIn page.

 VPNoverview.com is part of the Internet Privacy Initiative.
 Our Dutch chamber of commerce number is: 74954164.
 You can find our main office at the following address: